jamesmcglone/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-> >
+> > My Responses:
 ```
-`ls`  Lists files and directories at current or ~ location
+ls      Lists files and directories at current or ~ location
-`ls -a`  Lists all files, does not ignore those starting with '.'
+ls -a   Lists all files, does not ignore those starting with '.'
-`ls -l`  Lists files in long format (file name, size, modified date and time, author, permission, etc.)
+ls -l   Lists files in long format (file name, size, modified date and time, author, permission, etc.)
-`ls -lh` Difference with l is that sizes of files are 'human readable' (B, K, M etc.)
+ls -lh  Difference with l is that sizes of files are 'human readable' (B, K, M etc.)
-`ls -lah`  Same as above, but also includes files/directories beginning with '.'
+ls -lah Same as above, but also includes files/directories beginning with '.'
-`ls -t`  Sort by time, most recently modified
+ls -t   Sort by time, most recently modified
-`ls -Glp`  List with color (CLICOLOR) based on file type in long format with backslashes at the end of directories
+ls -Glp List with color (CLICOLOR) based on file type in long format with backslashes at the end of directories
 ```
 ---